Chilaquiles Verdes Con Huevo

 Place the sliced tortillas on the baking sheet in a single layer, spray or brush the tops with more oil, and bake for 15 minutes.

-Flip them over and bake for an additional 5 minutes or until they are golden and crispy.
+Flip the chips over and bake for an additional 5 minutes or until they are golden and crispy.
 Season the chips with a little salt.

 Homemade Salsa Verde

-Like the tortilla chips, you can use store-bought salsa verde, especially since there are some good quality options out there.
-But making your own is both easy and affordable.
+Like the tortilla chips, you can use store-bought salsa verde, especially since there are some good-quality options.
+But making your own is easy and affordable.

 You can find the full recipe for Salsa Verde Here.
-Simply peel and wash tomatillos.
-Boil them in a pot with water along with some white onion and jalapeno if you want some heat.
+Peel and wash tomatillos.
+Boil them in a pot with water, along with some white onion and a jalapeno if you want some heat.

 The color of the tomatillo goes from bright green to a muted green once boiled.